ktrevlop/hvsrpy/README.md

 _If you are using an older version of hvsrpy, please use please use the citation tool on the hvsrpy [archive](http://doi.org/10.5281/zenodo.3666956) to generate the appropriate version-specific citation._

+## References to Implemented Work

 `hvsrpy` implements the work of many others.
-Therefore we strongly encourage users to cite the original work alongside `hvsrpy`.
+We strongly encourage users to cite original work alongside `hvsrpy`.
 Below we list key features and their associated citation.

 Lognormal statistics and fully-automated frequency-domain window-rejection algorithm.